Higgs production via vector-boson fusion at the LHC: Review of the state of the art

 The further splitting of the production phase-space into $m_{\text{jj}}$ and $p_{\text{T}}^{\text{H}}$ bins allows for setting stringent limits on new phenomena in a plethora of models and frameworks, such as Effective Field Theories, Supersymmetry, and generic coupling modifier frameworks.
 Beyond the channel-combined sensitivity, the LHC experiments have measured the VBF cross-section as a function of kinematic observables in single-channel decays.
 Fiducial measurements provide detector-independent cross-sections as a function of kinematic observables within a defined fiducial phase space.
 Organized by Higgs decay channels and measurement types - STXS or fiducial cross-section measurements, Table~\ref{tab:exp-ref} summarises the references of the most recent results at Run-2 from the ATLAS and CMS experiments.

 Projecting the total and inclusive cross-section measurements up to the first $\text{ab}^{-1}$ of delivered luminosity at the LHC~\cite{ATL-PHYS-PUB-2022-018, CMS-PAS-FTR-18-011,Cepeda:2019klc}, their accuracy becomes limited by modeling uncertainties.
 The main limiting factor for the inclusive and total cross-sections remains the missing higher fixed-order calculations in both QCD and EW accuracies.
 However, the picture becomes more complex when going differentially and in the fiducial detector volume.
 The need for more segmented phase spaces stems from both a drive to measure the kinematic properties in the whole available phase space and from an experimental drive, where reconstruction techniques bring increased sensitivities in terms of background rejection when differentiating in terms of the kinetic properties of the final-state particles.
 The limiting factor from the modeling uncertainties stems from parton-shower modeling (including also soft physics such a multi-parton interaction and hadronisation) and matching schemes.
-This is becoming a sizable contribution already for the first hundreds of $\text{fb}^{-1}$ of delivered luminosity, as for example Ref.~\cite{ATLAS:2022ooq} gives relative VBF modeling uncertainties of $12\%$, which is large compared to the total uncertainty of $18\%$ but also larger than what has been found in the present work or in Ref.~\cite{Buckley:2021gfw}.
-Thus, looking ahead at the first $\text{ab}^{-1}$ of proton-proton collisions at the LHC, it becomes evident that a coherent effort is needed to define a clear path for understanding and reducing these uncertainties.
+This is becoming a sizable contribution already for the first hundreds of $\text{fb}^{-1}$ of delivered luminosity, as for example Ref.~\cite{ATLAS:2022ooq} gives relative VBF modeling uncertainties of $12\%$, which is large compared to the total uncertainty of $18\%$ but also larger than what has been found in the present work or in Ref.~\cite{Buckley:2021gfw}.\footnote{We note that the uncertainty estimate of Ref.~\cite{ATLAS:2022ooq} also includes hadronisation effects which is not the case for the present work or Ref.~\cite{Buckley:2021gfw}.} Thus, looking ahead at the first $\text{ab}^{-1}$ of proton-proton collisions at the LHC, it becomes evident that a coherent effort is needed to define a clear path for understanding and reducing these uncertainties.